tamasg05/openwebui_rag_base/readme.txt

         to test whether the models are listed for which LiteLLM works as a proxy curl -X GET http://localhost:4000/v1/models -H "Authorization: Bearer sk-local-my-supersecret-key"

-6. Add LiteLLM as a connection
+6. Add LiteLLM as a connection  in OpenWebUI
     Settings (in the bottom left corner) → Admin Panel → Settings → Connections → OpenAI → Add Connection Go to the section OpenAI API
         Add the following URL and your LiteLLM api key you specified in docker-compose.yaml